stygian14/aws-bootcamp-cruddur-2023/journal/week1.md

 # Chapter 6: Unveiling the Ancient Scrolls - Document the Notification Endpoint for the OpenAI Document
+Here, I followed through the video to make changes to the open-api document and then connected the Notifications to backend.

 # Chapter 7: A Pirate's Journal - Write a React Page for Notifications
+Here, I followed through the video to make a new .js & .css file for NotificationsActivities and connected it to the frontend.

 # Chapter 8: The Navigator's Guide - Write a Flask Backend Endpoint for Notifications
 ![3 docker front end](https://github.com/stygian14/aws-bootcamp-cruddur-2023/assets/69624766/9b15f74d-f7f3-43e9-8059-785b27fb5caa)